 While Wheaton Precious Metals’ average price target implies a potential upside of 40.0%, its target price has fallen ~10.0% in 2017.
 This decline is mostly due to the weakness in its stock price in 2017.

-Wheaton Precious Metals trades at a forward EV-to-EBITDA1multiple of 16.6x, which is a discount of 19% to the sector average multiple.
+Wheaton Precious Metals trades at a forward EV-to-EBITDA[1. enterprise value to earnings before interest, tax, depreciation, and amortization] multiple of 16.6x, which is a discount of 19% to the sector average multiple.
 The discount mainly reflects the lower production growth profile of this company versus its close peers.

 Some of its streams, including Barrick Gold’s (ABX) Pascua Lama, are facing issues.
 For more coverage on royalty companies’ relative valuation, please read Analyzing Relative Valuations for Royalty and Streaming Companies.

 In the next part, we’ll look at analyst ratings for Agnico Eagle Mines (AEM).